geoffthorpe/newhcp/doc/stateless-kdc.md

 The key run-time usage of KDCs is in the issuance of TGTs and service-tickets, which is typically controlled by the `krb5.conf` file used by Kerberos tools and libraries.
-The reference usecase generates krb5.conf files in the Enrollment service and distributes + installs them via attestation, and all KDC usage is directed to the secondary with the exception of the KDCs themselves, which are both configured to use the primary as authoratative.
+The reference usecase generates krb5.conf files and installs them via attestation, and all KDC usage is directed to the secondary with the exception of the KDCs themselves, which are both configured to use the primary as authoratative.